aashishsaini101/VANGUARD_Deepfake_Detection/README.md

 Ensure the YuNet face detection weights are present in weights/face_detection_yunet_2023mar.onnx (included in repo).

-4. Pipeline Execution
+## 4. Pipeline Execution
 A. Data Preprocessing
 To extract temporally coherent 5-frame face sequences from raw .mp4 files:

-Bash
 python scripts/extract_faces.py --input_dir path/to/videos --output_dir dataset_lake/extracted_faces
 python scripts/build_tensor_dataset.py
 B. Training
 To train the model from scratch using the label-smoothed focal loss:

-Bash
 python scripts/train.py --batch_size 24 --epochs 100 --lr 1e-4
 C. Evaluation
 To run inference and generate AUC/ACC metrics on your test splits:

-Bash
 python scripts/evaluate.py --checkpoint models/checkpoints/best_mintime_model.pth
-5. Replicating Publication Figures
+## 5. Replicating Publication Figures
 The scripts provided allow for exact replication of the representation learning manifolds and spatial attention distributions discussed in Section IV of the manuscript.

 Generating Spatial Cross-Attention Maps (Figure 4) This script performs a white-box extraction of the pre-dropout Softmax probabilities from the final Asymmetric Cross-Attention block (Head 4) to visualize spatial blending boundary localization.

-Bash
 python scripts/attention_visualizer.py --video_path test_fake_1.mp4 --out Figure_4_Attention.png
 Generating Latent Feature Manifolds (Figure 5)
 This script explicitly extracts the 384-dimensional latent embeddings preceding the final classification layer, applies L2-normalization, and projects the feature space using optimized t-SNE and UMAP.

+python tsne_feature_space.py

+## 6. Citation
+If you find this code or our methodology useful in your research, please cite our paper:

+Code snippet
+@article{saini2026vanguard,
+  title={VANGUARD: ViT-Based Video Attention Network for Generalized Unseen Artifact Recognition in Deepfakes}, author={Saini, Aashish Kumar and Upadhyay, Govind Murari}, journal={The Visual Computer}, year={2026}, publisher={Springer Nature}
+}
+7. License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+***

 ***